 Overview

-Company: Helius is an enterprise-grade Solana developer platform and the #1 staking provider trusted by companies like: Coinbase, Bloomberg, and Bitwise Asset Management.
+Company: Helius is an enterprise-grade Solana developer platform and the #1 staking provider trusted by companies like Coinbase, Bloomberg, and Bitwise Asset Management.

-Industry: Crypto / Infrastructure
+Industry: Crypto infrastructure

-My Role: Solo designer across our website, developer portal, and block explorer.
+My Role: Solo designer

-Tools: Figma, Rive, Blender, Linear
+Tools: Figma, Adobe Creative Cloud, Rive, Blender, Linear

 Results